Our mission

 • Student Success: We offer comprehensive programming to prepare students to lead the green workforce.
 This includes student-led initiatives like the Student Sustainability Coalition, an Internship Program, and major events like the annual Sustainability Career Fair and Earth Day Extravaganza.
 SES works closely with the SGA Sustainability team and other program leaders.

-• Regional Hub of Partners: Our hub model is a solutions-driven approach to tackling regional challenges.
-We activate our network and specialized expertise to deliver tangible solutions in strategic areas of impact and need.
+• Regional Impact: SES is the primary regional hub connecting UMass Amherst to the Commonwealth's green economy and purposefully aligning university expertise and training to address local-to-global challenges.
+We activate teams in our network with specialized expertise to deliver tangible solutions in strategic areas of impact and need.
 Currently, SES is supporting place-based impact work in several areas: Climate Resilience, Arts & Sciences, and Food Systems.